elifesciences/builder/README.md

 ### Vagrant

-The `Vagrantfile` can build any project, you just need to tell it which one.
+The `Vagrantfile` can build any project, you just need to tell it which one:

-This is done by selecting the project from the menu:

     $ vagrant up
     You must select a project: